- Copyright 2024 © More To Say, LLC

 Outside of work Gianna enjoys spending time with her friends and family, going to the beach, and traveling.

-A few of Vanessa’s additional trainings include:
+A few of Hannah’s additional trainings and certifications include:

 Meredith Wilson received her Bachelor’s degree in Elementary Education from Purdue University, West Lafayette, IN and her Master’s degree in Communicative Disorders from East Tennessee State University, Johnson City, TN.
 She has clinical experience in a variety of settings including pediatric and adult outpatient clinics, public schools, university, adult voice clinic, and autism clinics.
 She has provided therapy for children with autism spectrum disorders, cerebral palsy, fluency disorders, ADHD, expressive and receptive language disorders, social language impairments, Down syndrome, articulation delays, phonological impairments, and childhood apraxia of speech.